 Humanein the Loop

-How far are we drifting from the AI that serves humanity?
+Are we creating the AI that serves humanity?

 The Center for Humane Technology set out seven principles for AI that serves humanity.
-This tracker maps, week by week, how far reality has drifted from them — across norms, laws, and product design.
+This tracker maps, week by week, how reality has drifted — across norms, laws, and product design.

 The Matrix